catshout/casisp-runtime/doc/consumer.file.md

 # Consumer File
-The HTTP Consumer provides an HTTP endpoint with an optional basic authentication.
-It runs on the same port as the HTTP server, basically configured with port 8443.
+The File Consumer provides a file polling component.
+The basic directory of the File Consumer must be `/var/casisp/files`.
+Mounted directories are not supported as the docker container runs in non-privileged mode.

 ## Configuration example
 ````json